odinuv/web/en/apv/articles/html/index.md

 * TOC
 {:toc}

-If you read the [previous article](/en/apv/articles/web/), you should know, what web applications are and they are created using HTML language.
+If you read the [previous article](/en/apv/articles/web/), you should know what web applications are and they are created using HTML language.
 In this article I'm going to concentrate more on what HTML is and what is important in it.